lennisa/matiiks-prototype/README.md

 ## Realtime Multiplayer Gameplay

-Players compete against each other in realtime math duels using low-latency WebSocket communication.
+Players compete against each other in realtime math duels using low latency WebSocket communication.

 ---